peterprescott/a1-dissertation/md/draft.md

 feedback loop, the more complex our contemporary social context becomes, the more necessary become those tools which enable informed decision-making amid an unprecedented deluge of (potentially) relevant data [@RKitchin2014].
-As the global population approaches ten billion -- ten times what it was in the time of @TMalthus1798 -- one thing that can therefore be said with reasonable certainty is that the significance of software will continue to increase [@MAndreessen2011].

-Yet while human culture is forced to accelerate at the pace of an agile software development sprint [@JShoreWarden2007], human biology remains essentially the same as it has been since prehistoric times.
-On the one hand, the Internet has made it possible for the larger part of the global population to form a single virtual networked community [@HYangEtAl2021] of which the value arguably scales like
-$O(n^2)$, as suggested by Metcalfe's Law [@XZhangEtAl2015;
-@TPeterson2018].
-On the other hand, we remain physical creatures constrained by geographical location; and instead of an eschatological *end of geography*, it seems that technology has instead amplified the significance of geospatially situated place [@SGraham1998].

-And of all the significant types of place which we might want to understand, the *neighbourhood* one of the most important.
-If we define a neighbourhood as a place where a set of people live, then we can say, as a trivial logical corollary, that everyone lives in a neighbourhood.
-In this paper we survey the history of how machine learning has been applied to the subject of neighbourhood research, a field known as *geodemographics* [@RHarrisEtAl2005; @RWebberBurrows2018].
+One such tool is *geodemographics* [@RHarrisEtAl2005; @RWebberBurrows2018].

+Geodemographic analysis applies unsupervised machine learning to the demographic data associated with geographic areas, thus enabling the reduction of the complex multidimensional reality of human society to a more manageable number of statistical types.
+Having been identified algorithmically, these *clusters* can then be described qualitatively (@Tbl:oac_tbl) and presented visually (@Fig:oac_fig), creating products that have been used with great success in fields ranging from direct marketing [@MEvans1998], retail location selection [@OGonzalez-BenitoGonzalez-Benito2005], political campaigning [@RWebber2006; @JRobbin1980], and military recruitment [@JDeReuRobbin1981], to social service resource allocation
+[@PLongley2005]: whether that service be in the field of health [@MFarrEtAl2008], education [@ASingletonLongley2009c], or policing [@DAshbyLongley2005].

 ![An Example of Geodemographic Visualization:\newline Choropleth Map showing 2011 Open Area Classification, after @CDRC2021](../fig/CDRC_OAC2011.png){#fig:oac_fig}

+However, although it has been seen widespread adoption as a technique, there remain unresolved questions concerning its primary object, the neighbourhood unit [@APetrovicEtAl2020].
+Rather than reflecting a meaningful theoretically-grounded understanding of neighbourhood ontology, the units of geodemographic analysis are too often defined merely by data availability; or at a deeper level, by the administrative pragmatism and historical contigency responsible for defining the boundaries of data collection units.

+To give credit where it is due, work such as that of @DMartinEtAl2001, which used a microsimulation approach to design census output zones maximizing social homogeneity, demonstrates that administrative data collection units do sometimes reflect a high level of sophistication.
+But perhaps here the problem is in fact presented even more starkly, for from a *statistical* point of view, it makes sense to design neighbourhood zones in such a way as to maximize social homogeneity.
+From a *social* point of view however, such homogeneity is essentially *segregation*, and while as scholars we may be content merely to understand its causes [e.g. @TSchelling1969] rather than to resist it more directly [e.g. @MKing1968], it becomes impossible to say much about whether and why neighbourhoods are not diverse or not, if our only way of defining them is in such terms.

 ```{.table caption="An Example of Geodemographic Cluster Description:\newline Groups and Subgroups from the 2011 OAC, created by @CGaleEtAl2016 {#tbl:oac_tbl}"
 source="../csv/oac2011_.csv"}
 ```

-Geodemographic analysis applies unsupervised cluster analysis to the demographic data associated with geographic areas, thus enabling the reduction of the complex multidimensional reality of human society to a more manageable number of statistical types.
-Having been identified algorithmically, these statistical clusters can then be described qualitatively (@Tbl:oac_tbl) and presented visually (@Fig:oac_fig), creating products that have been used with great success for highlighting communities for service delivery, both in commercial marketing [@BLeventhal2016a] and in the public sector [@PLongley2005].
-The specific example shown is the 2011 Open Area Classification created by @CGaleEtAl2016, and visualized by @OOBrienCheshire2016.

-However, although it has been seen widespread adoption as a technique, there remain unresolved questions concerning its primary object, the neighbourhood unit [@APetrovicEtAl2020].
-Rather than reflecting a meaningful theoretically-grounded understanding of neighbourhood ontology, the units of geodemographic analysis are too often defined merely by data availability; or at a deeper level, by the administrative pragmatism and historical contigency responsible for defining the boundaries of data collection units.
-As well as this ontological critique, geodemographic analysis has also been the subject of ethical critique, in which it has been portrayed as a prime example [@JGoss1995; @CDaltonThatcher2015] of what has since been described as *surveillance capitalism* [@SZuboff2015; -@SZuboff2019].
-But while this may apply to proprietary systems, the criticism cannot be reasonably applied to open-source geodemographic analysis -- indeed, developing such alternatives is arguably a necessary strategy for resisting encroaching geosurveillance [@DSwanlundSchuurman2019].
+As well as this ontological critique, geodemographic analysis has also been the subject of ethical critique, in which it has been portrayed as a prime example [@JGoss1995; @CDaltonThatcher2015] of what has since been described as *surveillance capitalism* [@SZuboff2015;
+-@SZuboff2019].
+But while this may apply to proprietary systems, the criticism cannot be reasonably applied to open-source geodemographic analysis -- indeed, to whatever degree one might be worried about the possibility of encroaching corporate *geosurveillance*, developing free and open alternatives to proprietary products is arguably a necessary strategy of resistance [@DSwanlundSchuurman2019].

 The aim of this paper is therefore to establish a more robust foundation for geodemographic analysis, by attempting to identify a theoretically